armijnhemel/devicecode/README.md

 See [creating a dump file](doc/creating_a_dump_file.md)

+### Running the scripts

+The easiest to run the script is to use Nix and then `nix-shell` to set up the environment.
+If this isn't your cup of tea, then the requirements for running the scripts are (currently) quite modest.

 # Acknowledgements

 This project was funded through the NGI0 Entrust Fund, a fund established by